chainswarm/chainswarm/doc/indexers/substrate/balance_series.md

 ## Overview

 The Balance Series indexer tracks account balance changes over time on Substrate networks.
-It provides a comprehensive solution for monitoring and analyzing balance fluctuations with the following key features:
+It consumes data from the Block Stream indexer and provides a comprehensive solution for monitoring and analyzing balance fluctuations with the following key features:

 - **Time-series tracking** with fixed 4-hour interval snapshots
 - **Multi-balance type support** (free, reserved, staked, total)